harsh778/harsh778.github.io/README.md

 To have this app on your pc, you need to:
 * [download](https://github.com/harsh778/harsh778.github.io/archive/master.zip) or clone this repo:
-  - Clone with SSH:
+  - Clone using SSH:
   ```
    git@github.com:harsh778/harsh778.github.io.git
   ```
-  - Clone with HTTPS
+  - Clone using HTTPS
   ```
     https://github.com/harsh778/harsh778.github.io.git
   ```
-  - Clone with GitHub CLI
+  - Clone using GitHub CLI
   ```
     gh repo clone harsh778/harsh778.github.io
   ```